The Ukrainian Refugees

 GAC’s flight crew consisted of pilot Brian Town, first officer Kiara Mari and cabin attendant Tina Jacoby.
-The GAC dispatch team, Katie Vollhaber and Andrew Eull, arranged the flight plans and clearance with immigration officials in Canada.
+The GAC dispatch team, Katie Vollhaber and Andrew Eull arranged the flight plans and clearance with immigration officials in Canada.

 An estimated 2,000-3,000 children in Ukraine are undergoing active treatment for cancer.
-Russian forces have targeted dozens of hospitals during the invasion and the supply chains for chemotherapy and other cancer medications have been disrupted.
+Russian forces have targeted dozens of hospitals during the invasion, And the supply chains for chemotherapy and other cancer medications have been disrupted.

-“It feels wonderful to do these types of missions, to do something positive in the world,” says Town.
+“Clearly, It feels wonderful to do these types of missions, to do something positive in the world,” says Town.
 “This mission was especially important to me because I am an Army veteran.
 I have seen combat.
 I have seen what the horrors of war do to people, to families.
 For these few, their lives will be changed forever.
 I wish for peace and safety for them and their families.”